 IoT devices in Museums

 Advances in technology have become increasingly important to museum operations and visitor experiences all over the world in recent years.
-Technology has diverse applications in the museum ecosystem from providing curating visitor journeys, immersive digital interactions, improving wayfinding and simplifying operations.
+Technology has diverse applications in the museum ecosystem from providing curating visitor journeys, and immersive digital interactions, to improving wayfinding and simplifying operations.
 It is essential for museums to keep up with the latest trends in technology than ever before.
-MOKOSmart from medical, warehouse, retail, to museum, we all inject keen insight to develop innovative museum technology, allowing us to understand the latest technology being integrated into the museum environment.
+MOKOSmart from medical, warehouse, and retail, to museum, we all inject keen insight to develop innovative museum technology, allowing us to understand the latest technology being integrated into the museum environment.
 Here are six technologies we are integrating into the project.

 1) Personalized/wearable devices:

 Through RFID bracelets, cards, or badges that activate chips and other technologies worn on the body, we create a stronger connection between the the story and visitor.
 Providing a personal link deepens the visitor’s understanding and gives them a greater resonance with the narrative.
 RFID technology, for example, makes personalized scavenger hunts possible.
-We are currently developing such an interactive program at multiple museums where visitors can use their lab cards to participate in scientific discoveries that advance the understanding of genetics and genetics.
+We are currently developing such an interactive program at multiple museums where visitors can use their lab cards to participate in scientific discoveries that advance their understanding of genetics and genetics.